torokmark/scjp-jegyzet/ch2_object_orientation.md

 ## Encapsulation (Exam Objective 5.1)

 Want to hide implementation details behind a public programming interface.
-By interface, we mean the set of accessible methods your code makes available for other code to call—in other words, your code's API.
+By interface, we mean the set of accessible methods your code makes available for other code to callï¿½in other words, your code's API.
 By hiding implementation details, you can rework your method code without forcing a change in the code that calls your changed method.

 If you want maintainability, flexibility, and extensibility, your design must include encapsulation.